dansholds/grapple-comps-min/content/posts/15521-asheville-2024-spring-open.md

 **Depending on the event turnout, Southeastern Grappling Association reserves the right to reasonably combine divisions.
 In the event there is no suitable combination available for your division, you will be notified and your registration refunded.**

 This event follows the standard IBJJF scoring and point system.
 This is NOT a submission-only event.
-Points are as follows:
+Points are as follows-

 Takedown= 2pts